tylerdave/OpenAPI-Tutorial/VM.md

 You can log in to the VM using `vagrant ssh` on the command line or by connecting to `localhost:2222` via ssh.

+### Suspending

+You may suspend the VM when you are not working with it by using `vagrant suspend` in the repo directory.
+You may then check the status and start it again using the commands above.

 VM Tools
 --------